MNES-Emulator/MNES/README.md

   <img width="460" height="300" src="/Resources/Images/MNES%20Logo.gif">
 </p>

 A WIP NES emulator written in C#.
-Uses Monogame for graphics.
 Currently does not boot anything or display any graphics.

 ## Community